 Idol feet are the devil’s plaything

 Dale shifted uncomfortable on his stool.
 To his left sat his gorgeous girlfriend Lanna.
-On his right was a stunning blonde, almost coincidentally named Layna, who he had just met and would be going home with them both later in the evening.
+On his right was a stunning blonde, almost coincidentally named Layna, who he had just met.
+He’d be going home with them both later in the evening.
 He leaned over and a casual wave of his hand brought another round of drinks.
-Although the bar was crowded and most people spent at least 15 minutes trying to capture the attention of a bartender Dale had the color of American Express card that demanded attention and let the employees of the club know that a big tip was more than probable.
+Although the bar was crowded and most people spent at least fifteen minutes trying to capture the attention of a bartender Dale had the color of American Express card that demanded attention and let the employees of the club know that a big tip was more than probable.

 The music thumped endlessly and made conversation difficult but he leaned into Lanna and Layna with a smug confidence that he hoped hid his overpowering envy.